Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--b2L_nlW_Fo.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Please tell me Update 4 will use S.A.M.
 Ore
 https://www.youtube.com/watch?v=-b2L_nlW_Fo
-This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: What's the future of S.A.M.
-Ore?](./yt-fU0zBoXfxRE.md) [https://www.youtube.com/watch?v=fU0zBoXfxRE](https://www.youtube.com/watch?v=fU0zBoXfxRE)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: What Tier will S.A.M.
+Ore be used in ?](./yt-bWbC_aCpEXc.md) [https://www.youtube.com/watch?v=bWbC_aCpEXc](https://www.youtube.com/watch?v=bWbC_aCpEXc)

 ### Topics